 For McLuhan, mythology was not something from the old days or some kind of vague rival to religion and philosophy.
 In a world of “allatonceness”, it was here now, in all its power.

-Nihilism has flooded the planet and, just as Nietzsche described it would, it has eviscerated our morality, our traditions and our fellow feeling for the creatures of the earth (including any sort of different creatures of our own kind).
-McLuhan saw that, without our notice, we had been turned to stone by the Gorgon — the hydra-headed monster whose mere glance produces paralysis.
-It followed that we could not cure ourselves and heal our world without learning, like Perseus, to approach “the Gorgon of the present” — indirectly.
+Nihilism has flooded the planet and, just as Nietzsche described it would, it has eviscerated our community and with it our morality, our traditions and our fellow feeling for the creatures of the earth (including any sort of different creatures of our own kind).
+McLuhan saw that, without our notice, we had been turned to stone by the Gorgon — the hydra-headed monster whose mere glance paralyses.
+It followed that we could not cure ourselves and heal our world without somehow confronting, like Perseus, “the Gorgon of the present”.
+But this was a Gorgon inside us who had taken over our very selves!
+A Gorgon in our “in learning and knowing”!

 Myth and Mass Media (1959):